-Figure 4 shows the most recent design for Alternative 5: Precast Concrete Seawall.
-This design would involve the use of individual cantilever concrete panels to construct 500 ft of seawall.
+Alternative 5 uses individual cantilever concrete panels to construct 450 ft of seawall.
 Concrete wall panels would be constructed offsite.
 Installation of the precast concrete panel wall would consist of excavating to the limestone shelf and placing the panels.
-After construction, the area behind the seawall would be backfilled to the crest of the structure and the excavated area in front of the wall would be regraded to match the elevation of the existing ground profile.
-This design has a top elevation of 10 ft above MSL and a base that is 14- ft wide, with the total disturbed area being approximately an additional 347 linear ft. needed due to excavation and backfill of the existing soils.
+After construction, the area behind the seawall would be backfilled to the crest of the structure and the excavated area in front of the wall would be regraded to match the existing beach profile (Figure 4).